Pound, Virginia

 Pound is a town in Wise County, Virginia, United States.
-The population was recorded as 1,037 in the 2010 United States census.
+As of the 2020 census, Pound had a population of 877.

 History

 The Pound area was explored in 1751 by Christopher Gist, and it is traditionally said to be the oldest settlement in Wise County.
 Also known as "The Pound," the name may derive from a family name, or from a pounding mill built in the area in 1815.
 The county's first post office was established there in 1848.
 Pound was not incorporated until 1950, the last town in Wise County to do so.

 Historically, the town's economy benefited from the area's coal mining industry.
 In the 1940s, the town had nearly a dozen bars catering to miners from nearby Kentucky.
 As mining declined in the late twentieth and early twenty-first centuries, Pound—like much of Southwest Virginia—saw its economy and tax base collapse.
 Over the following decades, fiscal and political difficulties led the Virginia General Assembly to pass a law in 2022 that would revoke the town's charter in 2023 unless improvements were made.
 Its charter was restored on February 2, 2023.

 The Flat Gap High School and Sunnydale Farm are listed on the National Register of Historic Places.